akielaries/openGPMP/README.md

 on using these tools in your own project.

 ## API Bindings
-The goal of this project is to also develop as unilaterally as possible, so as I develop the modules for RM-pkg, the programming language bindings will come along with it.
+The goal of this project is to also develop as laterally as possible, so as I develop the modules for RM-pkg, the programming language bindings will come along with it.
 Perhaps other languages will be explored.
 Language |  Status |